From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Performance Evaluation

-Therefore, the total energy consumption in this section is computed as the sum of the energy consumed during the patrolling and return phases for all UAVs, as illustrated in Fig.~\ref{Energy_consumption}.
+This model allows us to quantitatively compute the consumed power and compare the energy efficiency of each defense strategy, and the results are presented in Fig.~\ref{Energy_consumption}.
 From an overall perspective, the greedy attack strategy leads to significantly higher energy consumption for the UAV swarm compared to the fixed and random strategies.
 This is primarily because the greedy attacker exhibits greater attack intensity and adaptability, dynamically adjusting its targets in response to defense actions.
 As a result, the swarm is often forced to deviate from its optimal formation, causing UAVs to travel longer distances and thus to consume more energy.
-Nevertheless, our proposed method consistently achieves the lowest energy consumption across all scenarios.
-Notably, under node attack conditions, PG-FMADRL reduces energy consumption by 29.3\% compared to the WF-MTD method when facing greedy attackers, thereby effectively extending the patrol duration of the UAV swarm.
+Nevertheless, PG-FMADRL consistently achieves the lowest energy consumption across all scenarios.
+Notably, under node attack conditions, it reduces energy consumption by 29.3\% compared to WF-MTD when facing greedy attackers, thereby effectively extending the patrol duration of the swarm.

 We can also observe that the energy consumption of DESOLATER is very close to our method under node attacks, which can be attributed to the fact that DESOLATER also employs a policy gradient-based approach.
-However, in the link attack scenario, PG-FMADRL enables more effective global agent coordination and learns superior action sequences by leveraging the federated learning framework.
-Consequently, under greedy attack strategies, PG-FMADRL achieves a 10.9\% reduction in energy consumption compared to DESOLATER, further highlighting its effectiveness in collaborative defense and energy efficiency.
+However, our methods enables more effective agent coordination by leveraging the federated learning framework.
+Consequently, under greedy attack strategies, PG-FMADRL achieves a 10.9\% reduction in energy consumption compared to DESOLATER, highlighting its effectiveness in collaborative defense and energy efficiency.